 It’s June and in this month will be the start of the Ramadan season in Dubai and the UAE.
 This is the month-long celebration where our Muslim brothers and sisters practice fasting.
 They abstain from eating during certain times of the day.
 Given that the UAE is a Muslim country, as expats, we are advised to observe proper behavior during this month.

 So when does Ramadan start?
 The Ramadan schedule this year is not yet final as it depends on the sighting of the moon.
-But experts believe it will begin around June 6 to July 5, 2016.
+But experts believe it will begin around May 27 to June 24, 2016.

 We will update you with more information once we get the final verdict from the UAE Government on when the schedule of Ramadan is.